 - A. Limit of Clearing: Areas indicated on Drawings.
-Clearing limits shall be approved by Owner prior to starting clearing operations. - B. Remove trees, saplings, shrubs, bushes, vines, and undergrowth within limits of clearing as noted on drawings.
+Clearing limits shall be approved by Owner prior to starting clearing operations. - B. Remove trees, saplings, shrubs, bushes, vines, and undergrowth within limits of clearing.
+As indicated on the construction drawings.

 3.4 GRUBBING